 What is SLP "productivity" and how is it measured?

-We informally interviewed some SLPs working with adults across different medical settings.
-Every single one of them reported working really hard.
+We informally interviewed some SLPs working with adults across different medical settings and now have asked lots of employers about the productivity standards they report.
+Every single clinician we spoke to reported working really hard.
 This wasn’t surprising to us.
 What was surprising was that some interviewees were meeting their productivity requirement consistently, some did a lot of the time, and some were not even close.
 This demonstrates how productivity standards can vary widely across jobs and settings.
 It can be hard to figure out exactly what your prospective job’s productivity requirement really means in practice.
 This can have a significant impact on what that job will be like.

 There are different ways employers measure your productivity.
 Some examples:

-- A percentage (= time spent billing patients ÷ the total time in your work day)
+- A percentage (time spent billing patients/total time in your work day)

 - A certain number of patients you are expected to see per day